Skip to Main Content

 Keywords: visitation policy, hospital, patient safety, patient satisfaction, intensive care

-Keep in mind that there can be many ways to describe the same thing.
-When using your PICO(T) question to think of keywords, also think of synonyms and related terms.
-Depending on where you search, you may need to use specific terminology.
+Also keep in mind that there can be many ways to describe the same thing.
+When using your PICO(T) question to think of keywords, also think of synonyms and related terms that you can potentially use.

 Inclusion/Exclusion Criteria

-They sound similar to the search limits, but they are not the exact same.
-Search limits are the specific limits that you set using the available options in a database or search engine, like Peer-Reviewed search results only, the publication date range, full-text articles only, etc.
+They sound very similar to the search limits, but they are not the exact same.
+Search limits are the specific limits that you set using the available filtering options in a database or search engine, like peer-reviewed search results only, the publication date range, full-text articles only, etc.

 Inclusion and exclusion criteria are criteria that you personally decide on and set before you begin to search.
 They will often overlap with search limits – for example, you can choose to exclude any articles that are older than five years, and you can also easily limit your search results in a database to only articles that were published in the last five years.